ayushtiwari0507/Sephora-Insights-and-Analysis/README.md

 Sunburst_visualization is used to show the product distributions among different categories like ( For men & Women ; Face, Hair , Body etc )

-Bubble chart is used to show the statistics of Price of different products in the sephora product store
+Bubble chart is used to show the correlation statistics of different product between their rating and reviews and loves_count which shows their popularity